senLoveY/shelter_game/README.md

 So, you should sent cards or text files to your friends and play!
 Have fun!

+You can edit list of roles by editing files in folder "roles".

 P.S.
 In future I will update my project.
 If you have an idea, how I can do it, please, contact with me.